Zine El Abidine Ben Ali: Politics

 However, the conduct of the 1989 elections was little different from past elections.
 The RCD swept every seat in the legislature, and Ben Ali appeared alone on the ballot in Tunisia's first presidential election since 1974.
 Although opposition parties had been legal since 1981, presidential candidates were required to get endorsements from 30 political figures.
 Given the RCD's near-absolute dominance of the political scene, prospective opposition candidates discovered they could not get their nomination papers signed.
 The subsequent years saw the return of several Bourguiba-era restrictions.
 For many years, the press had been expected to practice self-censorship, but this increasingly gave way to official censorship.
 Amendments to the press code allowed the Interior Ministry to review all newspaper and magazine articles before publication.
 In 1992, the president's younger brother Habib Ben Ali was tried in absentia in France for laundering the proceeds of drug trafficking, in a case known as the "couscous connection".
 French television news was blocked in Tunisia during the trial.

 William Cohen is welcomed by Ben Ali at the Presidential Palace in Tunis, 2000.

-At the 1994 elections, opposition parties polled 2.25% and gained 19 of 163 seats in Parliament—the first-time opposition parties had actually managed to get into the chamber.
+At the 1994 elections, opposition parties polled 2.25% and gained 19 of 163 seats in Parliament; the first-time opposition parties had actually managed to get into the chamber.
 Ben Ali was unopposed for a second full term, again after being the only candidate to get enough endorsements to qualify.
 Turnout was officially reported at 95%.
-However, at this and subsequent elections, opposition parties never accounted for more than 24 percent of the seats in the Chamber of Deputies.
+However, at this and subsequent elections, opposition parties never accounted for more than 24 per cent of the seats in the Chamber of Deputies.
 All legislation continued to originate with the president, and there was little meaningful opposition to executive decisions.

 In 1999, Ben Ali became the first Tunisian president to actually face an opponent after the 30-signature requirement was lifted a few months earlier.
 However, he won a third full term with an implausible 99.4 percent of the vote.

 A constitutional referendum in 2002—the first ever held in Tunisia—established a two-chambered parliament, creating the Chamber of Advisers.
 It also allowed the president to run for an unlimited number of five-year terms and amended the upper age limit for a presidential candidate to 75 years old (previously 70).
 The latter measures were clearly aimed at keeping Ben Ali in office; he faced having to give up the presidency in 2004.
 He was duly reelected in 2004, again by an implausibly high margin—this time 94 percent of the vote.